Go with your gut.

 Fermented foods (Probiotic).

 Look for different colours of the foods.
-Eat a tablespoon full of different fermented food every day before meals — for example, pickled onions, pickled beets, sauerkraut, Kimchi, Kombucha, yoghurt, Kefir, pickled cucumbers.
+Eat a tablespoon of different fermented food every day before meals — for example, pickled onions, beets, sauerkraut, Kimchi, Kombucha, yoghurt, Kefir, and pickled cucumbers.

 Resistant starch.
-Cook white rice and/or potatoes and eat cold.
-You cannot digest it, but the good bacteria thrive on it.
+Cook white rice and potatoes and eat cold.
+You cannot digest it, but good bacteria thrive on it.